XoopsDocs/waiting-tutorial/README.md

 ## Module Purpose

-This module is for .....
+This module offers you an extensible waiting contents block into your XOOPS.

 ![image001.png](en/assets/image001.png)
-*Figure 1: Main view of the xLanguage Module (Admin side)*
+*Figure 1: Main view of the Waiting Module (Admin side)*

 ## Download/Fork the Module ![](http://xoops.org/images/forkit.png)